 |

-AuthorCaroline Whiting is a trustee of C&TA, an art historian and guide at Norwich's Norman Cathedral who is passionate about textiles as an art form, from medieval to modern.
+AuthorCaroline Whiting is a trustee of C&TA, an art historian and a guide at Norwich's Norman Cathedral.
+She is passionate about textiles as an art form, from medieval to modern.
 Archives

 Categories |